 Anthony Bergamo has been a member of our Board of Directors since July 15, 2009.
 Mr. Bergamo held various positions with MB Real Estate, a property development and management company based in New York City and Chicago, since April 1996, including the position of Vice Chairman since May 2003.
 Mr. Bergamo served as Managing Director with Milstein Hotel Group, a hotel operator, since April 1996.
 He has also served as the Chief Executive Officer of Niagara Falls Redevelopment, LLC, a real estate development company, since August 1998.
 Mr. Bergamo was a director of Lone Star Steakhouse & Saloon, Inc., an owner and operator of restaurants, from May 2002 until December 2006, at which time such company was sold to a private equity fund.
 At the time of such sale, Mr. Bergamo was the Chairman of the Audit Committee of Lone Star Steakhouse & Saloon, Inc. He has also been a director since 1995, a Trustee since 1986 and currently is Chairman of the Audit Committee and a member of the Executive and Compensation Committees of Dime Community Bancorp.
 Mr. Bergamo is also the Founder of the Federal Law Enforcement Foundation, a foundation that provides economic assistance to both federal and local law enforcement officers suffering from serious illness and to communities recovering from natural disasters, and has served as its Chairman since 1988.
-Mr. Bergamo serves on the New York State Judicial Screening Committee.
+Mr. Bergamo serves on the New York State Commission for Sentencing Reform, is a Board Member of New York Off-Track Betting Corporation and serves on the New York State Judicial Screening Committee.
 Mr. Bergamo serves as Chairman of the Audit Committee of the Board of Directors.
 He earned a B.S. in History from Temple University, and a J.D. from New York Law School.
 He is admitted to the New York, New Jersey and Federal Bars, the US Court of Appeals and the US Supreme Court.
-Mr. Bergamo's qualifications to sit on our Board of Directors include his broad experience as chief executive officer and operating officer of public and private companies and his more than fifteen years of service on boards of public companies and various public service organizations.
+Mr. Bergamo's qualifications to sit on our Board of Directors include his broad experience as chief executive officer and operating officer of public and private companies and his more than fifteen years of service